s-pace/docs-6/docs/features/collection.md

 Start working with lists with the [Create list in Collection](#create-list-in-collection-action) and [Create list in Collection from CSV file](#create-list-in-collection-from-csv) actions.
 Perform data transformations with flexible SQL queries using the [Query list in Collection](#query-list-in-collection) action.

 ### Create list in collection action
 This action creates a Collection list in the recipe from a list input.
 The Collection list will contain the column headers according to the schema of the list.
-Collections support a maximum of 50,000 list entries.

 For example, you can take a list of all workers from **Workday**.